Dylan-Mortimer/Dylan-Mortimer/README.md

 I'm Dylan Mortimer.

-I'm not sure why I'm writing this, since I'm just a random high school student, but I'll write it anyway.
+I'm not sure why I'm writing this, since I'm just a random student, but I'll write it anyway.

 I program mostly in Python, and can also use Godot and C++ for Arduino.